GSO-soslab/mvp_acomm/README.md

 config/evologics.yaml:      Specific configuration settings for the evologics modem/usbl. config/seatrac.yaml:        Specific configuration settings for the seatrac modem/usbl.

 src/alpha_acomms.cpp:       A specific node that encodes Alpha's messages for acomms status, state, command and control.

 Publishers:
-~/modem/rx      All data received from the modem driver
+modem/rx                    All data received from the modem driver usbl_track                  USBL tracking information

 Subscribers:
-~/modem/tx      All data the user wants to send
+modem/tx                    All data the user wants to send gps/fix                     Current gps fix to convert local enu coordinate frame to geographic coordinates.